yuanzhibang-tool/TTQM-Docs/en/terms-of-service-privacy-policy/privacy-policy.md

 #### 1.2.
 Routine collection of personal information

-When using our services, we may ask you to provide us with certain personally identifiable information ("Personal Data") that can be used to contact or identify you.
+When using our services or products, we may ask you to provide us with certain personally identifiable information ("Personal Data") that can be used to contact or identify you.
 Personally identifiable information may include, but is not limited to:

 1. Mobile phone number